 The easiest, most straight-forward way to Check Your Tires is to use a Tread Depth Gauge.
 You can buy one at any of your local Auto Parts Stores.
 It's very simple to use!

 Replace - For your safety, at Graham Auto Repair we recommend that you Replace Your Tires When the Tread is at 3/32.
 Especially in seasons with extra rain, slush, etc. (weather that is very common in WA State).
-You want to make sure that the Tread Depth on your Tires is not too low, to keep you safe!
+We want to make sure that the Tread Depth on your Tires is not too low.
+We want to keep you safe!

 Good - New Tires typically begin with Tread Depth of 10/32 to 11/32.
 A Tread Depth of 5/32 and above is still good.
 Please make sure that you check the Tread Depth of your Tires regularly; especially as the Tread begins to get lower.

 The Wear Indicator Bars are the visual reference point that you can use if you don't have a Tread Depth Gauge.
 You can use these to judge approximately where the tire is in its life.
 You can find the Wear Indicator Bars in the center of the Tire Tread.
 The Indicator Bar is raised up so that you can visually tell when your Tires have worn down.
 When the Tread is worn down too far it will become flush with the tread; or disappear altogether.
 When this happens, you know that it's time to Replace Your Tires!

 3. Check for Cracks & Bald Tires

 Cracking in the Tires is another Indicator that it's Time to Replace Your Tires.
 Cracking is due to age and weathering.
 You can find cracking in the Sidewall or inside the Tread.
 When you start to see Cracking that means that the structural integrity of the tire is failing, and it's going to be time to replace your Tires soon.